-- BIO 005 General Biology I (4) Prerequisite: CHM 005.
-Corequisite CHM 006.
-Cell structure and metabolism; introductory genetics; anatomy and physiology of vascular plants. - BIO 006 General Biology II (4) Prerequisite: BIO 005, CHM 005, CHM 006.
-Survey of animal phyla; anatomy, physiology, and behavior of vertebrates; population; community and global ecology; population genetics; evolutionary theory and its theological implications.

-- BIO/KNS 011 Human Anatomy (4) Not for credit toward the B.S. in Biology.
+- BIO 006 General Biology II (4) Prerequisite: BIO 005, CHM 005, CHM 006.
+Survey of the anatomy and physiology of animals with an emphasis on vertebrates; population; community and global ecology; population genetics; evolutionary theory and its theological implications.
+The laboratory explores the diversity of animal taxa and habitats, animal evolutionary history, and culminates with a formal debate on topics related to the spectrum of viewpoints on the mechanisms that explain the origins and diversity of the natural world. - BIO/KNS 011 Human Anatomy (4) Not for credit toward the B.S. in Biology.
 A systems approach to the study of tissues and organ systems that make up the human body.
 An emphasis is given to skeletal muscle.
 Course is designed with careers such as Nursing, Physical Therapy, and Sports Medicine in mind.
 Lab required. - BIO/KNS 012 Human Physiology (4) Not for credit toward the B.S. in biology.
 Functional characteristics and interrelationships of the organ systems of the human body. - BIO/KNS 040 Human Nutrition (4) Not for credit toward the B.S. in biology.
 Role of nutrients in human growth, development, and maintenance, including the chemistry and metabolism of carbohydrate, fat, and protein and the role of vitamins and minerals.
 The principles of energy balance, essentials of an adequate diet throughout the life cycle, and nutritive values of foods.
 Nutrition concepts applied to current nutrition issues and controversies. (taught without laboratory)

 - BIO 102 Physiology (4) Prerequisite: BIO 114.
 An examination of the mechanisms that determine the function of the animal body, from various degrees of organization, including the molecular, cellular, tissue, organ, and organ systems levels.
 Fundamental physiological processes that underlie all the body's activities are reinforced in a laboratory component that allows students to examine cardiovascular, lung, endocrine, and kidney function, culminating in a student-designed and -implemented independent project. - BIO 104 Marine Biology (4) Prerequisites: BIO 005, 006.
 Recommended: BIO 125.
-The class presents an overview of the marine science disciplines, including oceanographic (both physical and biological), zoology, ecology, biogeography, island biology and diversity, as they are represented and featured here in the Southern and Central California marine environments.
-There is a strong emphasis on field experiences, introducing students to the natural history of this area, as well as the current areas of research and study being conducted here.
-Class does involve some travel up and down the Central California coast, will involve students in cooperative efforts with marine organizations in the area and will ask students to develop the ability to recognize organisms specifically in the field so that small field projects can be developed. - BIO 108 Animal Diversity (4) Prerequisite: BIO 006.
+An overview of marine zoology, ecology, biogeography, island biology and diversity, with an emphasis on biotic and abiotic features of the southern and central California marine environments.
+Both in-house labs and field experiences are incorporated, involving day travel to southern and central California coastal areas.
+The course culminates in students either developing a field research project, or critiquing a peer-reviewed research article. - BIO 108 Animal Diversity (4) Prerequisite: BIO 006.
 Recommended: BIO 114.
-The class will expose students to the diversity of animal life on the planet, emphasizing the adaptive nature of diversity through structure, function and life history, will involve students in actual case studies of animal populations currently experiencing loss of diversity, and will expose students to the issues of field research involving animal subjects.
-There is a major emphasis on Animal Behavior, Conservation Biology, and Wildlife Management.
-Many of these issues will be addressed not only in the classroom, but in the field, talking with and hearing from those who are actively engaged in aspects of this work.
-Thus, travel to field sites, and to institutions involved with the issues of animal conservation, is an integral component of the class.
+Exposes students to the diversity of animal life on the planet, emphasizing the adaptive nature of diversity through structure, function and life history, and will expose students to the issues of field research involving animal subjects.
+Major emphases are placed on Animal Behavior, Conservation Biology, and Wildlife Management.
+The course culminates with students completing research and writing a literature review paper.